It’s a pretty sad thing to have to remind people to be nice, but here we are.

 As I’ve said before, if all our children are doing is staring at screens… and then what’s ON the screens is negative… where does that leave our young ones?

-A new study found that children today are struggling with “loneliness or deep levels of unhappiness” due to the time spent on the Internet.
+A study found that children today are struggling with “loneliness or deep levels of unhappiness” due to the time spent on the Internet.
 Some children spend hours and hours without speaking to another person whilst their face is staring at a screen.
+Especially during the pandemic and the year we’ve just had.

 1. It changes people.